No. 11 Vanderbilt hosts No. 13 Alabama after Holloway’s 26-point game - WTOP News

 Nashville, Tennessee; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: No. 13 Alabama faces No. 11 Vanderbilt after Aden Holloway scored 26 points in Alabama’s 89-74 win against the Kentucky Wildcats.
+BOTTOM LINE: No. 13 Alabama takes on No. 11 Vanderbilt after Aden Holloway scored 26 points in Alabama’s 89-74 win over the Kentucky Wildcats.

+The Commodores are 7-0 on their home court.
+Vanderbilt is 11-0 when it wins the turnover battle and averages 9.4 turnovers per game.

 LAST 10 GAMES: Commodores: 10-0, averaging 90.2 points, 34.3 rebounds, 19.7 assists, 9.8 steals and 5.1 blocks per game while shooting 50.4% from the field.
 Their opponents have averaged 69.9 points per game.